 AT DO GOOD X, our goal is to help you bring your business ideas for good to life.
 To do that, we’ve developed a collaborative approach with three components to jump start and develop your venture.

-A community of early-stage entrepreneurs in an 8-week accelerator that will experience an interactive curriculum and gain tools to develop and scale business ideas for meaningful impact.
+A community of early-stage entrepreneurs in a 10-week online accelerator that will experience an interactive program and gain tools to develop and scale business ideas for meaningful impact.

 Entrepreneurs to advance business ideas that leave behind a social good footprint—a positive impact and legacy on people, communities, and the environment.

-DO GOOD X is an 8-week accelerator designed for early-stage social entrepreneurs passionate about developing ventures that do good in the world.
-What do we mean when we say “do good?”
-For us, doing good means that these entrepreneurs want to make a positive impact on people, their communities, and the environment.
+DO GOOD X is a 10-week accelerator designed for early-stage social entrepreneurs passionate about developing ventures that do good in the world.
+For us, “doing good” means that these businesses make a positive impact on people, their communities, and the environment.